data1050/lab0-self-introduction-yangyuegly-1/README.md

 Lab0: Setting up github and self-introduction
 ## Intro!
 Please provide a brief self-introduction below (year, hometown, favorite food, anything you would like to share with us!) to help us get to know you a little better :)

+Hi!
+This is Jane!
+I am from Gulangyu, China, and my favorite food is sauteed lotus root!